I am a qualified Electrician, can I start the HNC Engineering?

 Do I need any special equipment?

 A PC/Laptop with office software and a good internet connection.
 For those studying IT or Computing, you will need access to a PC that you can add/remove hardware and software.
+For those studying Engineering, it is advised to use a PC running Windows software.
+Apple do not have compatibility with some of the software we issue.

 Is an HNC higher than a City & Guilds?